holepunchto/hyperdrive/README.md

 #### `archive.finalize([callback])`

 Finalize the archive.
-You need to do this before sharing it if the archive is not live.
+You need to do this before sharing it if the archive is not live (it is live per default).

 #### `archive.get(index, callback)`